vitejs/vite/docs/guide/static-deploy.md

 $ npm run preview
 ```

-The `vite preview` command will boot up local static web server that serves the files from `dist` at `http://localhost:4173`.
+The `vite preview` command will boot up a local static web server that serves the files from `dist` at `http://localhost:4173`.
 It's an easy way to check if the production build looks OK in your local environment.

-You may configure the port of the server by passing `--port` flag as an argument.
+You may configure the port of the server by passing the `--port` flag as an argument.

 ```json
 {